Prague - Things to Do in Prague in May

 • + May lands in the sweet spot: Easter crowds have gone home and the summer increase hasn't started, so you'll share Charles Bridge with just 50-60 dawn walkers instead of the 200-plus shoulder-to-shoulder crush you'll hit in June.

-• + Chestnut trees along the Vltava embankment are fully green, throwing natural shade over the 5 km (3.1 mile) riverside stroll from Kampa Island to Vyšehrad—shade you’ll miss once summer arrives.
+• + Chestnut trees along the Vltava embankment are fully green, throwing natural shade over the 5 km (3.1 mile) riverside stroll from Kampa Island to Vyšehrad, shade you'll miss once summer arrives.

 • + Beer gardens at Riegrovy Sady and Letná Park reopen around May 1st, pouring unfiltered Pilsner Urquell that has been resting since winter while you sit on wooden benches and watch the sun drop behind Prague Castle at 8:30 PM.